 - Medicare Part A coinsurance payments up to an additional 365 days after Original Medicare benefits are exhausted

 - Medicare Part B co-payment or coinsurance expenses, including preventative care coinsurance expenses

 - The first three pints of blood used in a medical procedure

 - Part A hospice care coinsurance expense or co-payment

 Most Medicare Supplement plans cover some or all of the Part A deductible.
-UnitedHealthcare Medigap Plan A may be less expensive when compared to other plan types, but the other plan types offer more coverage.
-Take this into consideration when choosing a plan, and how the risk of additional co-payment or coinsurance expenses can affect your finances.
+UnitedHealthcare Medicare Supplement Plan A may be less expensive when compared to other Medigap plans, but other supplements offer more coverage.
+Take this into consideration when choosing a supplement, and how the risk of additional co-payment or coinsurance expenses can affect your finances.